root-project/jsroot/docs/JSROOT.md

 ## Reading local ROOT files

-Due to security reasons it is not allowed to access arbitrary files from local file system.
-For instance, for the Chrome browser one could use "--allow-file-access-from-files" option when starting browser

-In modern browsers JSROOT can use HTML5 FileReader functionality to access local files.
+JSROOT can read files from local file system using HTML5 FileReader functionality.
-Major limitation here - user should interactively select files for reading.
+Main limitation here - user should interactively select files for reading.
 There is button __"..."__ on the main JSROOT page, which starts file selection dialog.
 Or one could invoke such dialog with "localfile" parameter in URL string.

 -  <https://root.cern/js/latest/?localfile>

 If valid ROOT file is selected, JSROOT will be able to normally read content of such file.
+In some browsers due to security settings automatic popup of file dialog is forbidden, therefore one may need to press button explicitely.

+For debuging purposes one can install JSROOT on local file system and let read ROOT files from the same location.
+Like:

+   - <file://home/user/jsroot/index.htm?file=hsimple.root&item=hpx>

+But this works only with Firefox.